Dre Campbell Farm

 3. Soap and Water

-Make a homemade cabbage worm spray of soap and water to repel the critters.
+Create a homemade cabbage worm spray using liquid soap and water to repel these critters.
 Some people use Dawn dish soap, but we recommend organic soap for your vegetable garden.

-Combine four tablespoons of liquid soap with one gallon of water to create a spray solution.
+Combine 1 to 2 tablespoons of liquid soap with one gallon of water to create a spray solution.
 You can also add a few drops of eucalyptus, tea tree, or rosemary essential oils, but reduce the soap to one tablespoon.

 4. Beneficial Insects

-This method is one of the most common yet natural approaches to rid the garden of certain pests.
+Several beneficial insects naturally help control cabbage worms.
+This is one of the most effective natural ways to manage garden pests.

-Planting attractive flowers like marigolds may also encourage insects that are good for the garden.
+Planting attractive flowers like marigolds may also attract beneficial insects.

 5. Bacillus thuringiensis (Bt)

 Bacillus thuringiensis can eliminate cabbage moth caterpillars.
-They will also go after the caterpillars of other moths and butterflies.
+It will also go after the caterpillars of other moths and butterflies.

 Purchase BT spray for cabbage worms from reputable online stores or your local gardening center.
-Then, use this cabbage worm killer according to the instructions on the package.
+Then use this cabbage worm killer according to the package instructions.

 6. Neem Oil Spray

-To use neem oil for cabbage worms, combine one tablespoon of organic liquid soap with one tablespoon of neem oil and a gallon of water.
+To use neem oil for cabbage worms, combine one tablespoon each of mild liquid soap and neem oil with a gallon of water.

 Next, pour the solution into a spray container to spray your plants.
-Use it as a homemade spray for cabbage white butterflies before these pests become problematic.
+Use it as a homemade spray for cabbage white butterflies before they become a problem.

 7. Cornmeal

-Dampen the plant leaves with water and dust them with cornmeal.
-After eating the cornmeal, the caterpillars will gradually swell and die.
+To give it a try, dampen the plant leaves with water and dust them with cornmeal.

 8. Manual Removal

-A cost-effective way to control these harmful crop pests is to pick off the eggs and caterpillars by hand and dispose of them.
+A cost-effective way to control these harmful crop pests is to remove and dispose of their eggs and caterpillars.

 Pick or rub off the cabbage worm eggs and squish them.
 You can also feed the caterpillars to birds or chickens.